MaahiSadrani/Experiment-5/README.md

 - Display the updated dictionary
 - Stop

-- ✅ Algorithm – Problem 2
-- (Search student marks using .get() method)
+ Problem 2: Search student marks using .get() method)
 - Start
 - Create a dictionary students_marks with student names as keys and marks as values
 - Read the student name from the user